-The State shall also provide street children who are victims of physical, sexual and substance abuse with adequate recovery and social reintegration services and promote reunification with their families, when feasible.
+The State shall also provide street children who are victims of physical, sexual and substance abuse with adequate rehabilitation and social reintegration services and promote reunification with their families when feasible.

-SEC.
-3. Definition and Classification of Street Children. - The term "street children" refers to children under the age of 18 years who spend a large percentage of their time living, working and playing on the street.
-They are further classified into four groups:

-- Children on the street Children who spend a majority of their time on the street for livelihood but return home to their families on a regular basis. - 2.
+- Sec.
+3. Definition and Classification of Street Children.
+The term street children refers to children under the age of eighteen (18) years who spend a large percentage of their time living, working and playing on the street.
+They are further classified into four (4) groups: - a.
+Children on the street Children who spend a majority of their time on the street for livelihood but return home to their families on a regular basis; - b.
 Children of the street Children who also spend a majority of their time living, playing and working on the street, but seldom return to their families in communities or not at all.
-They generally do not go to school and decide to live on the streets because of problems at home that include extreme poverty, violence and substance abuse. - 3.
-Abandoned and neglected children -Children who are on the streets because they have no families; have been abandoned or neglected by their families; or have been displaced from their families.
-They maintain no connection to their families and are normally out of school. - 4.
-Children of street families -Children who live with their families on the street.
-Their families have often been homeless for long periods of time and earn their livelihood on the streets. - SEC.
+They generally do not go to school and decide to live on the streets because of problems at home that include extreme poverty, violence and substance abuse; - c.
+Abandoned and neglected children Children who are on the streets because they have no families; have been abandoned or neglected by their families; or have been displaced from their families.
+They maintain no connection to their families and are normally out of school; and - d.
+Children of street families Children who live with their families on the street.
+Their families have often been homeless for long periods of time and earn their livelihood on the streets. - Sec.
 4. Barangay Council for the Protection of Children (BCPC).
-The BCPC created under existing laws shall have the following members, who shall be chosen from among the responsible members of the community: - 18 Punong Barangay,
+The BCPC created under Presidential Decree (PD) 603 shall have the following members, who shall be chosen from among the responsible members of the community: - a.
+Punong Barangay;